 We’re a pretty relaxed bunch of people and there’s no need to dress up for church.
 Just be comfortable and tasteful.
 Jeans and a T-shirt are just fine.

-During our services, we play live music and sing contemporary worship songs.
+During our gatherings, we play live music and sing contemporary worship songs.

 Feel free to take part in as much or as little of the worship service as you like.
 There is no expectation that you will sing, or pray, or participate in ways that might seem uncomfortable to you.
 Sometimes it can be enjoyable to listen and stand alongside others who are singing from the heart.

 If you have any questions about why we do certain things, do not hesitate to ask.

-We have lots of young families and a dedicated children’s programs for toddlers (walking age and older), early primary school.
+We have lots of young families and run a simple children’s programs for toddlers (walking age and older) to early primary school.
 Our gatherings are fairly informal and inclusive of older children and young adults.

 All of our children’s ministry volunteers hold a current Registration to Work with Vulnerable People card and have received Safe Places training.

 When you arrive, someone will greet you at the door and introduce you to our children’s ministry team.

 We will ask you to sign your child into a program (using a simple form) and seek information about food intolerances, allergies, and medical conditions (if relevant).
-At the end of the service, you will need to collect your child by signing them out again.
+At the end of the gathering, you will need to collect your child by signing them out again.

 And of course, please display all craft that your child brings home with pride 🙂

 In our tradition, you do not have to be baptised, or confirmed, to share communion (that is, to eat bread and drink wine, as a way of embracing the sacrificial love of Jesus).

 Jesus invites all people to share in his life, death and resurrection.
 You are most welcome to join in, even if you are not 100% sure about what you believe.
-We simply ask that you share this sacrament in a thoughtful and respectful way, remembering that Jesus shed his blood, and broke his body for your sins and receiving his forgiveness.
+We simply ask that you share this sacrament in a thoughtful and respectful way, remembering that Jesus shed his blood, and broke his body for your sins, calling you to repentance and faith in response.